 4. In the Networks section of the ZeroTier web portal, click on the network to edit it, and scroll down to the Members area.
 You should see a list of devices that you have connected, but they will not yet be authorised.
 Enable the checkboxes next to each device to authorise them:

-5. You will see here that each device has been assigned an IP address on the VPN.
+5. You will see here that each device has been assigned an IP address on the virtual network (shown under Managed IPs in the above screenshot).
 This address is also displayed in the ZeroTier menu under Network > Managed Addresses.
 This is the address that you will use in clients in order to access your SecuritySpy server.
-In the above example, the SecuritySpy Mac has the VPN IP address 172.29.211.179, so other VPN clients can access SecuritySpy at the URL http://172.29.211.179:8000
+In the above example, the SecuritySpy Mac has the virtual IP address 172.29.211.179, so clients can access SecuritySpy at the URL http://172.29.211.179:8000

 Tunnel / Proxy Solutions